study-ORCATech-cloud/learn-and-earn-fork/DETAILS.md

 # DETAILS.md

+🔍 **Powered by [Detailer](https://detailer.ginylil.com)** - Context-aware codebase analysis

 ---

-🔍 **Powered by [Detailer](https://detailer.ginylil.com)** - Context-aware codebase analysis

-# Project Overview
+## 1. Project Overview

-## Purpose & Domain
+### Purpose & Domain

-This project is a **React + TypeScript Single Page Application (SPA)** designed as an **educational learning platform** focused on **technology courses, learning paths, and projects**.
-It provides curated content for users to learn topics such as DevOps, Cloud, Kubernetes, Python, Web Development, and more.
+This project is a **React + TypeScript Single Page Application (SPA)** designed as an **educational platform** for learning paths, courses, and projects primarily focused on software development, DevOps, cloud, and related technical domains.

-### Problem Solved

-- Centralizes **structured learning content** (courses, learning paths, projects) with rich metadata.
-- Enables **interactive exploration** of educational resources with filtering, search, and progress tracking.
-- Provides a **modern, accessible, and responsive UI** for learners to navigate complex technical topics.
-- Supports **user progress tracking**, favorites, and completion states.
-- Facilitates **content discovery** via search and categorization.

-### Target Users & Use Cases
+- **Problem Solved:**
+  Provides a structured, interactive, and accessible way for learners to browse curated learning paths, individual courses, and hands-on projects/exercises.
+It supports filtering, searching, progress tracking, and detailed content exploration.

+- **Target Users:**
-- **Learners and developers** seeking structured learning paths and projects in technology domains.
+  - Software developers and IT professionals seeking guided learning paths.
-- **Educators and content curators** managing and presenting course and project data.
+  - Educators and trainers managing course content and projects.
-- Users who want to **track progress**, filter by difficulty or topic, and explore curated resources.
-- Use cases include browsing courses, following learning paths, completing projects, and searching educational content.
+  - Self-directed learners looking for structured curricula and practical exercises.

+- **Value Proposition:**
+  - Modular, scalable UI with reusable components.
+  - Rich metadata and static data-driven content for fast rendering.
+  - Integrated search and filtering for personalized learning experiences.
+  - Support for user progress tracking and favorites.
+  - Responsive design with accessibility considerations.

 ### Core Business Logic & Domain Models

-- **Learning Paths:** Collections of courses grouped by theme or skill progression.
+- **Learning Paths:** Aggregations of courses grouped by themes or skills, with metadata such as estimated hours, tags, and categories.
-- **Courses:** Individual educational units with metadata such as difficulty, duration, prerequisites, and resources.
+- **Courses:** Individual educational units with detailed descriptions, difficulty levels, prerequisites, and associated resources.
-- **Projects:** Hands-on exercises with objectives, deliverables, and resource links.
+- **Projects:** Hands-on exercises with objectives, deliverables, difficulty, and resource links.
-- **Resources:** Supplementary materials linked to courses or projects (videos, labs, articles).
+- **Resources:** Supplementary materials linked to courses or projects (labs, articles, videos).
-- **User Progress:** Tracks favorites, completion, and progress per resource.
+- **User Progress:** Tracks completion, favorites, and progress metrics per user.
-- **Search:** Fuzzy search over courses and learning paths.

 ---

-# Architecture and Structure
+## 2. Architecture and Structure

-## High-Level Architecture
+### High-Level Architecture

-- **Frontend SPA** built with **React (TSX)**, using **React Router** for client-side routing.
+- **Frontend SPA:** Built with React and TypeScript, using React Router for navigation.
-- **Component-Based Architecture:** Modular UI components organized by feature and UI primitives.
+- **Component-Based UI:** Modular React components organized by feature and UI primitives.
-- **Static Data Layer:** Courses, projects, and learning paths are defined as static TypeScript data modules.
+- **Static Data Layer:** Course, project, and learning path data stored as static TypeScript modules under `src/data/`.
-- **Context API:** Global state management for search and user progress.
-- **UI Layer:** Uses Radix UI primitives wrapped in custom styled components for accessibility and consistency.
-- **Build & Tooling:** Vite as build tool, Tailwind CSS for styling, React Query for data fetching (where applicable).
+- **State Management:** React Context API for global state (search, user progress), React Query for asynchronous data fetching (if any).
+- **Styling:** Tailwind CSS with utility-first classes, enhanced by `class-variance-authority` and custom utilities (`cn`).
+- **Accessibility:** Uses Radix UI primitives for accessible, unstyled base components wrapped with custom styling.

-## Complete Repository Structure
+### Complete Repository Structure

 ```
 .